wheslleyrimar/BuildCLI/README.md

 - **Document Code**: [Beta] Generates documentation for a Java file using AI.
 - **Manage Configuration Profiles**: Creates specific configuration files for profiles (`application-dev.properties`, `application-test.properties`, etc.).
 - **Run Project**: Starts the project directly from the CLI using Spring Boot.
+- **Dockerize Project**: Generates a Dockerfile for the project, allowing easy containerization.
+- **Build and Run Docker Container**: Builds and runs the Docker container using the generated Dockerfile.

 ---